danielegolzio/lorenz-attractor/README.md

 it's located under lorenz-attractor/lorenz

 you can either use particle.py (made by me) or particle_besir.py (if you know you know)

+Particle class makes one point that follows the lorenz attractor (in 3D)

+open 3D_example.py to see example usage of particle class
 ```